saxena-dev/manja/README.md

 This crate provides a Rust client library for [Zerodha](https://zerodha.com/)'s [Kite Connect](https://kite.trade/) trading APIs (a set of REST-like HTTP APIs).

-The primary entrypoint is the `ManjaClient` facade, which wraps the lower-level HTTP client and exposes typed API groups for Kite domains (user, session, orders, portfolio, market, margins, etc.).
+The primary entrypoint is the `ManjaClient` facade, which wraps the lower-level HTTP client and exposes typed API groups for Kite domains (user, session, orders, portfolio, market, margins, GTT, alerts, etc.).

 `manja` lives inside a multi-crate workspace that also includes `manja-core` (shared models and errors), `manja-http` (HTTP transport), `manja-ticker` (WebSocket ticker), and `manja-extras` (WebDriver/TOTP helpers).
 Most users only need the `manja` facade crate; advanced users can depend on the inner crates directly when they need lower-level control or to reuse models in other services.
 See `ARCHITECTURE.md` for a detailed overview.